-The total rates required to be assessed for the rating year beginning on 1 July 2023 is \$679.8 million (excluding GST).
-Two items of rating income are excluded from this figure:
+The total rates required to be assessed for the rating year beginning on 1 July 2023 is \$673.7 million (excluding GST).
+Two items of rating income are excluded from this figure, and from the specific rates details provided on the following pages:

 - Excess water rates excluded because it is dependent on actual volumes consumed during the year.
-Excess water rates are budgeted to be \$5.0 million (excluding GST) in 2023/24. - Late payment penalties and arrears penalties - excluded because they are dependent on actual late rates payments occurring during the year, or arrears from previous years remaining outstanding during the year.
+Excess water rates are budgeted to be \$6.7 million (excluding GST) in 2023/24. - Late payment penalties and arrears penalties - excluded because they are dependent on actual late rates payments occurring during the year, or arrears from previous years remaining outstanding during the year.
 Late payment penalties and arrears penalties are budgeted to be \$4.1 million in 2023/24.